HD60Hz/squad-lab1-store/README.md

     return True
 ```

-Finally we need to quickly adapt the main function...BUT WAIT !
+Finally we need to quickly adapt the ``main`` function...BUT WAIT !
-Remember, we did not yet define the DATA_DIR.
-We want to create a _data_ directory in root of the project to contain all inputs/outputs of our application
-Of cource this new directory should not be versioned.
-So add it to gitignore file
+Remember, we did not yet define the ``DATA_DIR``.
+We intend to create a ``data`` directory in root of the project to contain all inputs/outputs of our application.
+Of course this new directory should not be versioned.
+So add it to ``.gitignore`` file

 ```python
 from pathlib import Path